eloiilyass/Active-Directory-Lab/README.md

 This step shows the Windows Server 2019 desktop after successful installation.
 The system is now ready for initial configuration and role setup.

 ![Screen 5](./windows-desktop.png)

+# 🔹 Part 2: Active Directory Configuration

+In this part, we configure Active Directory Domain Services (AD DS), promote the server to a Domain Controller, and create a domain environment.